Alzheimers Disease

 Grade of Evidence: Very low level of evidence

-Recommendation: No recommendation (A few limited studies have shown a favourable change using NAC treatment on nearly every outcome measure on AD patients )
+Recommendation: No recommendation (A few limited studies have shown a favourable change using NAC treatment on nearly every outcome measure on patients with AD)

 Grade of Evidence: Very low level of evidence

-Weakly in favor (A few clinical trials have shown that Probiotics may be helpful in the treatment of Alzheimer's Disease.
+Recommendation: Weakly in favor (A few clinical trials have shown that probiotics may be helpful in the treatment of Alzheimer's Disease.
 However, further research is needed)

 Grade of Evidence: Very low level of evidence